DocNougat/PowerShell-Commander/README.md

 # PowerShell Commander

-This is a Visual Studio Code extension developed by Alex Heimbuch.
-The extension replicates the functionality of the PowerShell ISE Command Pane, providing a convenient interface for browsing and executing PowerShell commands.
+This is a Visual Studio Code extension developed by Alex Heimbuch to replicate the functionality of the PowerShell ISE Command Pane, providing a convenient interface for browsing and building PowerShell commands.

 ## Features